Back to Blog

 But briefly.family:

-• Reads the document for you
+• Reads the screenshots from WhatsApp, PG, and student care apps for you

 • Extracts what actually matters